alex-strobel/R-Markdown/README.md

 # R-Markdown

-A course to learn R Markdown
+Welcome to our introductory R Markdown course!
+R Markdown is a simple and an easy to learn formatting syntax for authoring HTML, PDF, and MS Word documents.
+In combination with a handful of LaTeX commands, R Markdown allows to create updatable and reproducible reports.

 ## Folder structure
 [01_Lessons/](01_Lessons/)           - so far three lessons to familiarize you with RMarkdown and LaTeX<br>